-I studied English Literature at Oxford University and taught English as a foreign language in Rome, before becoming a journalist and literary translator (Italian-English).
+I studied English Literature and Language at Oxford University and taught English as a foreign language in Rome, before becoming a journalist and literary translator (Italian-English).

 In 2016 I returned to the UK to study on the MA in Creative Writing at the University of East Anglia, graduating with distinction.

-A short story, The Hikers, won the Royal Society of Literature's VS Pritchett Prize 2017 and another short story, Please Be Good To Me, won the same prize in 2018.
+A short story, The Hikers, won the Royal Society of Literature's VS Pritchett Prize 2017 and another, Please Be Good To Me, won the same prize in 2018.
 I was also longlisted for the Commonwealth Short Story Prize 2018 and the BBC Short Story Award 2018.
 My first novel, Elinor Snow, was named Best Novel from the UK and Ireland in the 2019 Caledonia Novel Award.
 I have a short story forthcoming in Megacity, an anthology about life in the world’s biggest urban hubs, and another in the journal Riptide.
 I was also selected for the London Library Emerging Writers Programme 2019.
 I live in North London with my husband and cat.